-This document aims to reassure parents / carers and others with an interest in school that:
+This procedure aims to reassure parents and others with an interest in the school that:

 - Any complaint against the school will be dealt with in a fair, open and responsive way, with the aim of achieving a speedy and satisfactory resolution: and

-- The school recognises that a willingness to listen to questions and criticism and to respond positively, can lead to improvements in school practices and provision for pupils.
+- The school recognises that a willingness to listen to concerns/criticism and to respond positively, can lead to improvements in school practices and provision for pupils.

 Stage 3 – Complaint heard by Chair of Governors